 Major violations of the Student Code of Conduct may result in suspension.
 Building level administrators will determine the length of the suspension (from 1-10 days).
-Before suspending a student, the administrator shall consider the seven factors mentioned here.
 The parents/guardians will be notified of the action taken and will have complete custody of their child during the suspension.
 The student will be readmitted to school after a satisfactory solution to his/her conduct is agreed upon by the student, parent/guardian, and administrator.
 The suspension period is from the first day of suspension until the student is scheduled to be readmitted to school.
 School work will be provided to students when requested by their administrative secretary if the suspension is for three or more days, and they will receive credit for work completed.
 During a suspension students are not allowed to be on school property or to attend any school-related activities unless given specific permission by an administrator.
 If found on campus, a suspended student will be charged with trespassing.